 To manage licenses and group rules, you must be a Project Collection Administrator (PCA) for the organization.
 If you're not a member of the Project Collection Administrators group, get added as one.
 To assign an extension to a user (and consequently, a group) a PCA must first install the extension on the organization.

 Select Organization settings.

-Go to the Security page and check the membership of the Project Collection Administrators group.
+Go to the Permissions tab, and then check the membership of the Project Collection Administrators group.

-Select Users > Group rules.
+Go to the Users tab, and then select Group rules.
 This view shows you all of your created group rules.